-Research will be supported through the award of research grants up to Euro 100,000 for basic research projects (payable in full at the start of the project) and up to Euro 300,000 for clinical research projects with the exclusion of clinical trials (with a duration up to 3 years, payable in instalments following approval of annual scientific progress reports).
+Research will be supported through the award of research grants up to Euro 100,000 for basic and/or clinical research projects with the exclusion of clinical trials.

-Applications for an EFSD grant are invited from single non-profit institutions or groups of such institutions from Europe or associated countries.
+Applications for an EFSD grant are invited from single non-profit institutions or groups of such institutions from Europe or associated countries (for detailed country list, please see here).
 The principal investigator and any co-investigators must be normally employed at a non-profit institution and the study must be performed at their place of work in Europe or an associated country.

 Prior to any final decision on funding, and in order to offer applicants the opportunity to benefit from the review process, EFSD reserves the right to request revision of applications in accordance with the recommendations of the Review Committee.

 EFSD may, at the suggestion of the Review Committee, recommend an award in a different amount from that requested, but which is considered more appropriate for the proposed studies.

 Applications for research grants may be subjected to pre-review (or triage) procedures.
 In this event, any application rejected at pre-review will not be subject to a complete scientific review, and no feedback report will be provided to the applicant.